How spatial patterns can lead to less resilient ecosystems: Introduction

-The relationship between vegetation patterns and desertification processes has been mainly studied using simple models for flat, isotropic landscapes and infinitely large vegetated areas.
-However, real vegetation patterns cover large, but finite, regions \cite{clerc2021localised}, and are often embedded in landscapes with different topographies, such as hillsides or microreliefs \cite{Wilson1964, Florinsky1996, Valentin1999,gandhi2018topographic}.
-Topography breaks spatial isotropy, making interactions between vegetation patches depend not only on their distance, but also on their relative position, i.e., non-reciprocal.
-More importantly, assuming infinite landscapes oversimplifies several spatial processes that can cause vegetation loss and tipping, the most important being the propagation or reversal of desertification fronts in response to increased aridity \cite{zelnik2017desertification,fernandez2019front}.
-Desertification front propagation can occur prior to tipping points, turning abrupt regime shifts into gradual \cite{bel2012gradual}, and is sensitive to boundaries, spatial heterogeneities, and the size of the vegetated area.
-Spatial heterogeneity in plant interactions and boundary effects have been separately included in studies of vegetation pattern formation to explain the formation of vegetation stripes \cite{lefever1997origin,klausmeier1999regular} or the spreading of invasive species \cite{bennett2023evidence}, among other phenomena.
+Desertification front propagation can occur before tipping points, turning abrupt regime shifts into gradual \cite{bel2012gradual}, and is sensitive to boundaries, spatial heterogeneities, and the size of the vegetated area.
+Spatial heterogeneity in plant interactions and boundary effects have been introduced separately in studies of vegetation pattern formation to explain the formation of vegetation stripes \cite{lefever1997origin,klausmeier1999regular} or the spreading of invasive species \cite{bennett2023evidence}, among other phenomena.
 Yet, only recently have studies included both to successfully explain topological properties observed in banded vegetation patterns worldwide \cite{pinto2023topological}.
-How much they influence the stability of vegetated states in drylands remains to be explored.
+How much they influence dryland stability remains to be explored.

-In this study, we address this gap by investigating the effects of spatial heterogeneity and non-reciprocity, induced by boundary effects and environmental anisotropies, on desertification dynamics.
+We address this gap by investigating the effects of spatial heterogeneity and non-reciprocity, induced by boundary effects and environmental anisotropies, on desertification dynamics.
 Our results show that non-reciprocity in plant interactions enhances the invasion of desertification fronts into vegetated areas, thereby increasing the likelihood of regime shifts at lower environmental stress.
-Moreover, this phenomenon is more pronounced in the presence of vegetation patterns, causing self-organized ecosystems to collapse at a stress level at which non-patterned vegetation survives.
-These findings suggest that spatial self-organization may increase the susceptibility of ecosystems to regime shifts and, consequently, reduce their resistance to environmental change, thereby questioning the current consensus regarding the role of self-organized patterns as indicators of ecosystem resilience.
+Moreover, this phenomenon is more pronounced in ecosystems with vegetation patterns, causing self-organized systems to collapse under stress levels that non-patterned vegetation can survive.
+This result suggests that spatial self-organization may make ecosystems more susceptible to regime shifts and less resistant to environmental change, challenging the current consensus that spatial patterning enhances system resilience.